Mraokan/goit-markup-hw-04/README.md

-# goit-markup-hw-03
+# goit-markup-hw-04

-Third homework in HTML tutorial at GOIT school
+Fourth homework in HTML tutorial at GOIT school

-In this homework I need to locate all the elements using block model and flexbox.
+In this homework I need to add backgrounds, icons, work with absolute and relative positioning and pseudoelements.